aaronbloomfield/ics/hws/hw-forensics.md

 Part 1 is the primary questions of answer:

-- Where is Sam? (and any other related info, such as why is he gone, who knows about it, etc.)
+- Where is our missing person? (and any other related info, such as why they are gone, who knows about it, etc.)
 - What parts of the story can you put together?

 This part of this report should contain as much of the story as you